afiore/gexf.rb/README.md

     graph.create_node_attribute(:frog,     :type    => GEXF::Attribute::BOOLEAN,
                                            :default => true)

-Attribute values can be associated to nodes or edges by using the same syntax used to access Ruby Hash keys (symbols are automatically converted into strings).
+Attribute values can be associated to nodes or edges by using the same syntax used to get/set Ruby Hash keys (symbols are automatically converted into strings).

     gephi               = graph.create_node(:label => 'Gephi')
     gephi[:url]         = 'http://gephi.org'